sidbhaskar/Synapse.io/README.md

 7. Launch and Deployment:

-- Released the app on iOS and Android platforms
+- Released the app on Android platforms
 - Gathered user feedback for future improvements